NebulousLabs/Sia/doc/API.md

 'netaddress' is an optional parameter that specifies the address to be announced.
 Supplying this parameters will also override standard connectivity checks.

 Response: standard

+#### /host/rejectcontracts [GET]

+Function: Disable accepting contracts in the host.
+After being called, the host will reject file contracts, file contract revisions, and file contract renewals, but will still accept download requests and will still submit storage proofs.

+Parameters: none

+Response: standard